If U.S. Takes Syrian Oil, It May Violate International Laws Against Pillage

 "One would probably be more acceptable," he tells NPR.
 "The other would be a war crime."

-Stewart cites numerous international agreements binding the U.S., including the Fourth Geneva Convention, that define the taking of goods during wartime without the owner's permission as pillaging, a war crime.
+Stewart cites numerous international agreements binding the U.S., including the Fourth Geneva Convention, that define the taking of goods during wartime without the owner's permission as pillaging — a war crime.

 And he points to a chilling precedent.
 "One defendant at Nuremberg called Walther Funk, who was the chairperson of the Continental Oil Company, was convicted of pillaging oil from throughout occupied Europe," says Stewart, "precisely because the German army expropriated it for the purposes of the Nazi apparatus."

-The top U.S. military officer confirmed on Monday that an unspecified number of American troops and "mechanized forces" (tanks or Bradley fighting vehicles) are being redeployed to the desert oil fields of Deir el-Zour.
+The top U.S. military officer confirmed on Monday that an unspecified number of American troops and "mechanized forces" (tanks or Bradley Fighting Vehicles) are being redeployed to the desert oil fields of Deir el-Zour.
 But he said nothing about seizing that oil.

-"The fundamental purpose of securing those oil fields," Joint Chiefs of Staff chairman Gen. Mark Milley told reporters at the Pentagon, "is to deny those oil fields access to ISIS in order to prevent ISIS from resurgence, because we are still committed to the counter ISIS campaign.
+"The fundamental purpose of securing those oil fields," the chairman of the Joint Chiefs of Staff, Gen. Mark Milley, told reporters at the Defense Department on Monday, "is to deny those oil fields access to ISIS in order to prevent ISIS from resurgence, because we are still committed to the counter-ISIS campaign.
 And we don't want them to resurge — they get a lot of their revenues from that."

 There was an unsuccessful attempt last year to grab some of the oil-rich lands of eastern Syria.
 But it was Russian mercenaries allied with Syrian government forces, not ISIS, who were involved in that attack.

-Secretary of Defense Mark Esper was asked at a Pentagon briefing on Monday whether the new U.S. military mission in Syria includes protecting those oil fields from either the Russians, who are now the dominant military force in Syria, or Syria's own government forces.
+Defense Secretary Mark Esper was asked at Monday's Pentagon briefing whether the new U.S. military mission in Syria includes protecting those oil fields from either the Russians, who are now the dominant military force in Syria, or Syria's own government forces.

 "The short answer is, yes, it presently does," Esper replied.
 "Because in that case, we want to make sure that SDF does have access to the resources — in order to guard the prisons, in order to arm their own troops, in order to assist us with the defeat-ISIS mission."

 It remains unclear where that "defeat-ISIS mission" currently stands.
-Trump claimed earlier this month that the U.S. has defeated ISIS and taken over 100 percent of its caliphate in Syria and Iraq.
-The U.S. has justified its incursion into Syria citing the 2001 Authorization for the Use of Military Force, which targets Al Qaeda and its supporters.
+Trump claimed this month that the U.S. has defeated ISIS and taken over 100% of its caliphate in Syria and Iraq.
+The U.S. has justified its incursion into Syria by citing the 2001 Authorization for Use of Military Force, which targets al-Qaida and its supporters.

 "You have to have a consensus on the legal basis of what you're doing," says Brett McGurk, who quit late last year as Trump's special envoy for the coalition fighting the Islamic State.
 "And the only legal basis, the only legal reason we're there, is ISIS," McGurk told MSNBC's Andrea Mitchell this week.
 "I know this issue fairly well — it'll be very difficult legally to exploit those resources, so I'm not quite sure what the president has in mind, but it doesn't seem to make a great deal of sense."

 One expert on military ethics consulted by NPR defends Trump's decision to guard Syria's oil fields — and possibly exploit them.
-"Although it's still controversial among some academics and others," writes Duke University law professor and retired Air Force Major General Charles Dunlap in an email, "denying a terrorist group access to economic resources that make an effective contribution to their ability to sustain hostile operations is a proper military objective."
+"Although it's still controversial among some academics and others," wrote Duke University law professor and retired Air Force Maj.
+Gen. Charles Dunlap in an email, "denying a terrorist group access to economic resources that make an effective contribution to their ability to sustain hostile operations is a proper military objective."

 "As to who is entitled to the revenue that may flow from working oil fields protected by the U.S. or other partners," Dunlap adds, "that's especially complicated in the case of a conflict against non-state terrorists."